 Rituals of recovery are reliable, becoming the psychological backbone of who we intend to be, as we identify and purposefully commit to preparing a new plan of self-care for ourselves.
 In so doing, we are telling ourselves and our world that, “we are worth the time and effort, just like anyone else.”
 Because we deserve to be on the same plain as anyone else.

-Rituals are constant and create structure and reliability for us;
+Rituals are constant, dependable, and create structure and reliability for us;

-Purposeful and with direction, rituals provide stability in our thinking, a reason at times, to keep going.
+Purposeful and with intention, rituals provide stability in our thinking, a reason at times, to keep going.

 What others are Saying about the Necessity of Rituals: